-Sex addiction Australia charges full fees per hour in the event of court subpoena requested by a client to give testimony in their behalf.
-Charges, other than photocopying and postal service cost, do not apply if a subpoena is limited to session notes only.
+Affirmotive Sex Addiction Australia, ASAA charges full hourly fees in the event of a counsellor’s in person court subpoena to give testimony on your behalf.
+Charges, other than photocopying and postal service cost, do not apply if a subpoena is limited to session materials only.

 A client is requested to give a minimum of 24hr cancellation notice in the event of having to change, or cancel a booked appointment time.
 Otherwise full fees will be charged.
 We understand that unforeseen circumstances can arise, however Affirmotive Sex Addiction Australia (ASAA) cannot accept responsibility for such circumstances.

 The EcoPackSaver contains a bundle of four (4) discounted 60minutes sessions, and is a non-refundable pre-book sale only.
 The EcoPackSaver is valid for 12 calender months.
 Read further on page Appointments and Fees.